 Colonel Thomas Talbot

-Soon a cluster of buildings mushroomed around the court house square and the streets loyally named after officials of the province and Great Britain, began to hum with life.
+Soon a cluster of buildings mushroomed around the courthouse square and the streets loyally named after officials of the province and Great Britain, began to hum with life.
 The Bank of Upper Canada opened an office in the town and substantial brick stores began to make their appearance.
-In 1834, the Treasurer of the District John Harris erected the first elegant mansion.
-The nucleus of "Eldon House" of today.
-By that year the settlement had the 1,000 people needed to be made a separate parliamentary riding.
+In 1834, the Treasurer of the District John Harris erected the first elegant mansion, which is the nucleus of the "Eldon House" of today.
+By that year, the settlement had reached the 1,000 people it needed to be made a separate parliamentary riding.

 In 1836, Lieutenant-Governor Sir Francis Bond Head, infamous for his part in the Mackenzie Rebellion, separated London from Middlesex and gave it its own member.
-Naturally, London voted Tory.
-When the Rebellion broke out in 1837, the local division of the Family Compact, the group which administered the province, held the town for the government without difficulty.
-Shortly the new Court House was bursting at the seams with the captured rebels.
+Naturally, London supported the Tories.
+When the Rebellion broke out in 1837, the local division of the Family Compact, who administered the province, held the town for the government without difficulty.
+Shortly, the new Court House was bursting at the seams with the captured rebels.

-The Rebellion was one of the greatest stimulants to the evolution of London.
+The Rebellion was one of the greatest stimulants to London's evolution.
 The British government decided to locate a garrison in the peninsula which had been shaken by the Duncombe uprising and was threatened by invasion from the United States.
 Again, London was chosen over St. Thomas as they did not want to have an "unruly garrison."
-In 1838, the soldiers moved in and from then until 1869 there were generally troops stationed on what is now Victoria Park.
-This was another major factor in the making of London.
-While the choice as district town had meant administrative influence, the garrison rapidly brought military spending and a greatly increased population, both through the soldiers and their dependants and also through the larger number of civilians required to minister to their needs.
+In 1838, the soldiers moved in and from then until 1869, there were generally troops stationed in what is now Victoria Park.
+This move was another major factor in the making of London.
+While the choice as district town had meant administrative influence, the garrison rapidly brought military spending and a greatly increased population; both through the soldiers and their dependants as well as through the larger number of civilians required to minister to their needs.

 By 1840, London was large enough to become an incorporated town (somewhat equal to a village today).
 The survey was extended east to include all the land to Adelaide Street, south to Trafalgar Street and north to Huron Street.
-The first council was elected and George J. Goodhue was chosen as first town president.
+The first council was elected and George J. Goodhue was chosen as the first town president.
 Municipal services then began to appear and Covent Garden Market was established at its present location in 1845.
-By that time the advance of settlement in Western Ontario had necessitated the establishment of new administrative districts centred around Goderich, Woodstock and Simcoe.
-Yet the reduction in its administrative territory little affected the growth of London.
-By the early 1840's the town was already beginning to establish a firm economic control over what is still today its hinterland.
+By that time, the advance of settlement in Western Ontario had necessitated the establishment of new administrative districts centred around Goderich, Woodstock and Simcoe.
+Yet the reduction in its administrative territory had little impact on London's growth.
+By the early 1840's the town was already beginning to establish a firm economic control over what is still today's hinterland.

-In its spread of commercial domination London was greatly aided by the efforts of its member of the Legislature, Hamilton H. Killaly, who directed his attention particularly to the improvement of the roads spreading out from his own riding.
-Communication to the north, the only direction that he missed, was quickly taken care of by the leading merchants including John Labatt and Thomas Carling, who in the late 1840's constructed the Proof Line Road (now north Richmond Street and Highway 4) to connect London with its thirsty hinterland.
-Manufacturing also began to spring up, under the leadership of such figures as the tanners, Simeon Morrell and Ellis W. Hyman, and the iron founders Elijah Leonard and the McClary brothers.
+In its spread of commercial domination, London was greatly aided by theefforts of Hamilton H. Killaly, a member of the legislature who directed his attention particularly to the improvement of the roads spreading out from his own riding.
+The only direction that he missed to communicate with was the north, which was quickly taken care of by the leading merchants, including John Labatt and Thomas Carling, who in the late 1840's constructed the Proof Line Road (now north Richmond Street and Highway 4) to connect London with its thirsty hinterland.
+Manufacturing also began to spring up, under the leadership of such figures as the Tanners, Simeon Morrell and Ellis W. Hyman and the iron founders, Elijah Leonard and the McClary brothers.

-The prosperity of the town is well demonstrated by the fact that when fire struck in 1844 and 1845, nearly destroying its centre, rebuilding was instantaneous.
+The prosperity of the town is well demonstrated by the fact that when fire struck in 1844 and 1845, nearly destroying the town centre, rebuilding it was instantaneous.
 In 1848, London was reincorporated with strengthened municipal powers and the population was shown by the census at 4,584.
-Following the fires further evidences of elegance made their appearance.
-Benjamin Cronyn, Anglican Rector of London since 1832, and his building committee engaged William Thomas of Toronto, one of Canada's greatest architects, to rebuild their church.
-The St. Paul's as designed by Thomas forms the nucleus of the Cathedral which still graces the city today.
+Following the fires, further evidence of elegance made its appearance.
+Benjamin Cronyn, Anglican Rector of London since 1832, together with his building committee, engaged William Thomas of Toronto, one of Canada's greatest architects, to rebuild their church.
+Thomas' design of St. Paul's Cathedral forms the nucleus of the Cathedral which still graces the city today.

 St. Paul's Cathedral

 Thus, as the era of the iron horse burst upon Upper Canada, London was in an excellent position to ensure that the railway network of western Ontario radiated from the city.
-Guided by the merchants, the Great Western Railway line (now the Canadian National) was run through the middle of town, whereupon London entered into its liveliest period of expansion and land speculation.
+Guided by the merchants, the Great Western Railway line (now the Canadian National) ran through the middle of town, whereupon London entered into its liveliest period of expansion and land speculation.
 From December 15, 1853, when the first train steamed in from Hamilton, until the panic and depression of 1857, the city underwent a boom of building and land speculation.
 Such mansions as "Grosvenor Lodge" and "Locust Mount" were built while the commercial interests could begin construction of the "Tecumseh House", the largest hotel in British North America.
-In 1857, the Board of Trade, now the Chamber of Commerce was established.
+In 1857, the Board of Trade (now the Chamber of Commerce) was established.

 London, Canada West (1847-1851), by Richard Airey (British, 1803-1881)/ McIntosh Collection, Purchase, Library Collections, 1957

 The event which crowned London's prosperity was the incorporation of the town as a city, effective January 1, 1855.
-Murray Anderson, a tinsmith, was elected first mayor.
-The council included such leading business figures as Thomas Carling and Elijah Leonard.
+Murray Anderson, a tinsmith, was elected as the first mayor.
+The council included leading business figures such as Thomas Carling and Elijah Leonard.
 The coat-of-arms, still the symbol of the city today, appropriately was topped by a railway engine belching smoke.

-Then suddenly, in 1857 it seemed that London's prosperity was to be wiped away by the depression but in 1861 London was rescued by the American Civil War.
+Suddenly in 1857, it seemed that London's prosperity was to be wiped away by the depression.
+However, in 1861 London was rescued by the American Civil War.
 Located in a rich agricultural belt, the city was soon shipping the wheat of its hinterland to supply the Northern Army.
 Depression was supplanted by prosperity.

-Civil War affluence was soon evident in London's physical appearance.
-The erection of large downtown buildings began again and by the mid-1870 the centre of the city had assumed the shape it retained up until the 1960's.
-The decade of the 1870's also saw lines of new mansions rising along Queens and Grand Avenues, visible reflections of the city's new-found wealth.
+The Civil War affluence was soon evident in London's physical appearance.
+The erection of large downtown buildings began again and by the mid-1870's, the centre of the city had assumed the shape it retained up until the 1960's.
+The decade of the 1870's also saw lines of new mansions rising along Queens and Grand Avenues; visible reflections of the city's new-found wealth.
 New institutions, such as the London Psychiatric Hospital and St. Joseph's Hospital came into being.
-Huron College was established in 1863 and the University of Western Ontario followed in 1878.
+Additionally, Huron College was established in 1863 and the University of Western Ontario followed in 1878.

-From this prosperous period, until the end of the century, London grew in size both geographically and demographically.
+From this prosperous period until the end of the century, London grew in size both geographically and demographically.
 Several of London's adjacent suburbs were annexed - London East in 1885, London South in 1890 and London West in 1898.
-Pottersburg, Ealing and Chelsea Green followed in 1912.
+In 1912, Pottersburg, Ealing and Chelsea Green followed.
 In 1914, on the eve of World War I, London had reached a population of approximately 55,000 people.